snailsnap/mollex/README.md

 ## English
 mollex extracts molluscoid shapes from images.
-(Mollusca is a phylum containing cephalopods (octopods etc.) and gastropods (such as snails and slugs).)
+Mollusca is a phylum containing cephalopods (octopods etc.) and gastropods (such as snails and slugs).
 More precisely, the
 _Museum für Naturkunde Berlin_ kindly provided us with a large collection of molluscs as part of the [Coding da Vinci](https://codingdavinci.de) hackathon.

+mollex works by removing the background, performing some adaptive prefiltering and finally finding contours that match typical molluscoid shapes.

 We tested mollex only on snail-like shapes.

 ## Deutsch
 Muscheln und Schnecken des Museums für Naturkunde Berlin freistellen und neue Bilder generieren.